Henry Fitzalan, 12th Earl of Arundel: Positions under Elizabeth I

 Although Elizabeth I did not trust him, he was too powerful to be slighted or ignored, and so he was retained in his various offices when she ascended the throne.
 For the third time, he had a high place at a royal coronation.
 However, as a Roman Catholic, he opposed the arrest of his co-religionists and the war with Scotland.
-He incurred the queen's displeasure in 1562 by holding a meeting at his house during her illness to consider the question of succession and promote the claims of Lady Catherine Grey.
+He incurred the queen's displeasure in 1562 by holding a meeting at his house during her illness to consider the question of succession and promote the claims of Lady Katherine Grey.
 In 1564, being suspected of intrigues against the government, he was dismissed from the lord-stewardship and confined to his house, but was restored to favour in December.

 In March 1566 he went to Padua, but being summoned back by the queen he returned to London on the 17th of April 1567.
 The following year he served on the commission of inquiry into the charges against Mary, Queen of Scots.
 He made use of an international incident in 1568 as a means of effecting William Cecil's overthrow, and urged upon the Spanish government the stoppage of trade.

 In January he alarmed Elizabeth by communicating to her a supposed Spanish project for aiding Mary and replacing her on her throne, and put before the queen in writing his own objections to the adoption of extreme measures against her.
 In September, on the discovery of Norfolk's plot, he was arrested, but not having committed himself sufficiently to incur the charge of treason in the rebellion he escaped punishment, was released in March 1570, and was recalled by Robert Dudley to the council with the aim of embarrassing Cecil.
 He again renewed his intrigues, which were at length to some extent exposed by the discovery of the Ridolfi plot in September 1571.
 He was once more arrested, and not liberated till December 1572 after Norfolk's execution.

+In June 1578 his daughter, Jane died without living descendants, as her only three children from her marriage to John Lumley, 1st Baron Lumley all died in infancy.
+With the death of his daughter Jane, his grandson Philip Howard, son of his daughter Mary, was left as his only surviving descendant and thus became the heir to the Earldom of Arundel and the entirety of the vast estates Henry owned in Sussex, including Arundel Castle.

 Henry died on 24 February 1580 and was buried in the Fitzalan Chapel of Arundel Castle, where a monument was erected to his memory.

 Coaches were introduced into England from France by Henry Fitzalan, who travelled widely on the Continent in the mid-1560s.

 Marriage and children

-Henry Fitzalan, 12th Earl of Arundel, was first married to Katherine Grey, daughter of Thomas Grey, 2nd Marquess of Dorset, and Margaret Wotton.
-By her he had three children:
+Henry Fitzalan, 12th Earl of Arundel, was first married to Lady Katherine Grey, daughter of Thomas Grey, 2nd Marquess of Dorset, and Margaret Wotton.
+By her, he had three children: